mcn9284/Project-3/README.md

 ## Business Problem
-As shown by the ongoing Coronavirus pandemic, the need for public acceptance of emergency health direction--such as getting vaccinated--is often met with an obstinate and suspicious populace.
-If we had a means of predicting who or what kind of person is likely to resist vaccination, we might be able to more effectively target our public relations and outreach campaigns.
-Here we develop a predictive model to help elucidate who is likely to not get an h1n1 vaccination and present our results to a local government agency (such as a public health department) concerned with promoting vaccination during pandemic events.
+▪ Problem: Vaccine hesitancy creates financial burden on healthcare system and insurance industry during pandemic

+▪ Objective: Lower hesitancy andincrease vaccine uptake as cost-effective means of lowering said burden

+▪ Solution: Use predictive modeling to determine who is less likely to get vaccinated, elucidate influencing factors, and target outreach according to recommendations

 ## Results and Analysis
-### Classification Modeling and Results (Test AUC)
+### Classification Modeling and Results (Test Accuracy)
-•	Logistic Regression:  0.8201
+•	Logistic Regression:  0.85
-•	Support Vector Machine: 0.8022
+•	Support Vector Machine: 0.84
-•	Decision Tree: 0.8152
+•	Decision Tree: 0.77
-•	Random Forest: 0.8190
+•	Random Forest: 0.84
-•	XGBClassifier: 0.8143
+•	XGBClassifier: 0.84
 •	GradientBoostingClassifier
-    Before Tuning: 0.8286
+    Before Tuning: 0.84
-    After Tuning: 0.8316
+    After Tuning: 0.85

-Using our tuned GradientBoostingClassifier on the unseen test data,
+For each model, our goal was to minimize false positives, since these were the cases that would ultimately fly under the detection radar and remain unvaccinated.
+False negative cases still ended up vaccinated, so their presence was not quite as much of a detriment to our overall goal of increasing vaccine uptake.

+## Recommendations

+• Work with hospitals and doctors in network to develop effective dialogue regarding the importance of getting vaccinated

+• Social media campaigns to drive home the seriousness of illness, the effectiveness and safety of vaccination.

+• Cost saving offers for insured, no-cost for uninsured